YangPuckUIT/OOP-Java/README.md

 # Object-Oriented Programming (Java)

-Java Object-Oriented Programming course materials, including theoretical lessons and practical lab exercises with source code implementations.
+Java Object-Oriented Programming course materials, including theoretical lessons and practical lab exercises with Java source code implementations.

 ## Overview

-This repository contains materials and exercises from the Object-Oriented Programming course.
+This repository contains materials and exercises from the **Object-Oriented Programming (MSIS2433.Q22.CTTT)** course.

 The repository is divided into two main sections: